Moses-Morris/Embedded-System-Design-and-IOT/LED Switch/README.md

 LED Switch:

-Takes 2 ports..on /off.
+- Takes 2 ports..on /off.
-Check the LED switch interface.
+- Check the LED switch interface.
+In an Integrated Circuit

 Scrolling LED.

-Left and Right Shoot.
+- Left and Right Shoot.
-0x80 = hexadecimal in int number 8  0b00001000
+- 0x80 = hexadecimal in int number 8  0b00001000
-0x01 =  hexadecimal in int number 1  0b00000001
+- 0x01 =  hexadecimal in int number 1  0b00000001